 What is the allergy test TVDx (Total Venom Diagnosis)

-Why would I do that?
+Why should I do it?

 Which Allergens does TVDx test for?